adbharadwaj/graphspace-python/docs/tutorial/tutorial.rst

 Creating a layout
 -----------------

-Create an empty layout with no nodes and no edges.
+Create an empty layout with no node positions and style properties.

 >>> from graphspace_python.graphs.classes.gslayout import GSLayout
 >>> L = GSLayout()